The Beer Garden Guide to Munich

 Hopfengarten

-Occasionally there’s live music as well, you can check out their website to keep up with performances.
+Occasionally there’s live music as well, you can visit their website to keep up with performances.
 Under the shade of their large chestnut trees, it’s a good beer garden for a hot day.

 Siegenburger Str.
 43, 81373 | Website